PECOS-packages/PECOS/design/measurement-id-annotations.md

 (`builder.rs:3413`), JSON `meas_ids: Vec<usize>`.
 Conflation can persist there
 and the tests must cover it.

+**Result tags, when that seam is typed (follow-on, not this series):** tags remain supported as names layered over identity, never as a second key space.
+The durable shape is `tag -> Vec<MeasId>` in emission order -- equivalently `(tag, occurrence) -> MeasId` -- because a tag emitted inside a loop or a repeat-until-success gadget names one measurement *per emission*, so the tag alone is not unique; the id always is.
+Flattening this is the `_selene_harness` defect in #72, where internal RUS measurements shifted record positions under the `measurement_N` tags.
+The tag table is boundary-owned, built where tags enter (Guppy/Selene `result(...)`, detector/observable JSON), and is never consulted inside the analysis -- the same rule as ordinals.
+Numeric Guppy result ids already follow this design degenerately: `mz_with_ids` makes the external id *be* the `MeasId`, a one-element association per emission.

 ## Test strategy

 The reason conflation bugs have been invisible: in virtually every existing test